 His work has been published in a range of leading psychological and educational journals including Child Development, Psychological Science, Developmental Psychology, Journal of Research on Adoelscence, and American Educational Research Journal.
 He has received research grants from the Spencer Foundation, the National Science Foundation, and the National Institute of Health.

-Research interests: achievement motivation and engagement, school/classroom climate, family socialization, risk and prevention, racial socialization and racial identity, psychopathology, social and emotional development, STEM career development, behavioral problems and mental health, quantitative research methodology.
+Achievement motivation and engagement, school climate, family socialization, risk and resilience, prevention and intervention, racial socialization and racial identity development, social and emotional development, STEM career development, behavioral problems and mental health, transition from childhood to adolescence to adulthood.

-Please visit his lab website if you would like to learn more about his work:
+Please visit his lab and department websites if you would like to learn more about his work: